Making a movie or video is a complex process involving many different steps.

 Remember, a shooting script is a living document that will most likely be adjusted as production progresses.
 Always be flexible and ready to make changes as necessary.

-What Software Can You Use to Create A Shooting Script?
+Software to Create A Shooting Script

 Creating a shooting script requires specialized software that can handle formatting, scheduling, and storyboarding needs.
 Here are some of the leading software options you can use to create a shooting script: